nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 1. Within your resource-group, click on the NGINX for Azure resource (`nginx4a`).

-1. From the left pane, click on `NGINX certificates` under `Settings` and then click on the `+ Add certificate` button to add your self signed certificate that you created in previous section.
+1. From the left pane, click on `Settings > NGINX certificates` and then click on the `+ Add certificate` button to add your self signed certificate that you created in previous section.

     ![NGINX Certificates](media/lab7_n4a_cert_screen.png)